 What they do

-Registered nurses administer medications, monitor treatment and provide information to patients and their families about treatment and care.
+Registered nurses care for patients through the administration of medications, monitoring treatment and providing information to patients and their families about treatment and care.
 They may evaluate and assist patients suffering from critical life-threatening injuries and illnesses.
-They support patients to manage, treat and prevent chronic diseases, and educate the public about staying healthy.
+They may also support patients to manage, treat and prevent chronic diseases, and educate the public about staying healthy.
+They work as part of a larger team, with other skilled healthcare professionals including doctors, occupational therapists, paramedics and pharmacists.
 Registered nurses work all over the state providing nursing care to restore health to patients.

 Registered nurses work in private and public hospitals, aged and palliative care nursing homes, community and home-based services, remote areas, schools and in medical offices or clinics.
 They may be expected to make sure that their working environments are kept safe and sterile.